salexzee/codingtestsite/README.md

 do some stuff with jQuery

-eventually remove rock paper lazers game and replace projects page
+replace projects page (rpl game not removed, just removed from navigation)

 PHP contact form on contact page